Wxy132176/fmaddpg/README.md

 ## Getting the Data

-If you're looking to replicate our experiments, The workflows are generated using the generator provided by: https://github.com/pegasus-isi/WorkflowGenerator/tree/master/bharathi
+If you're looking to replicate our experiments, the workflows are generated using the generator provided by: https://github.com/pegasus-isi/WorkflowGenerator/tree/master/bharathi